ArchakGoel/Geometry-Operations/docs/Design Decisions.md

 4.  "lineIntersectionChecker" is not enough, as it doesn't tell line intersection with what and how many?.
 Hence the name "TwoLinesIntersectionChecker".
 5. Cross and Dot Calculator:
     1.  not storing lines.
 The client will have access to lines given as input, so not needed.
 Plus not needed anywhere after constructor.
+6. IntersectionChecker : all cross products are stored as non-optional members.
+As they can be 0 vectors.
+And 3D math supports 0 vectors so they are not filtered out by optional.

+MathUtils namespace

+1. Kept only .h file as only 1 method longer than 1 line.

 Point Class